A well-maintained yard with a lush, green lawn and a variety of plants along the edges, with garden lights and a wooden fence in the background.

 With around 40 million acres of turfgrass in the continental United States, grass is by far the largest irrigated crop in the country.
 We have three times as much land set aside for growing turf as we do for irrigated corn.

-Each year, Americans apply around 90 million pounds of synthetic chemical fertilizer to their lawns.
+Each year, Americans apply around 90 million pounds of synthetic chemical fertilizer to their lawns, either themselves or with a lawn company.
 These chemicals destroy the composition of our soils, pollute our waters and damage the creatures responsible for natural decomposition processes.

 Chemicals found in synthetic fertilizers, pesticides and herbicides also introduce toxins to humans, pets and wildlife, which are known to cause disease and other health problems.